MisterDevo/TFTFT-test-for-the-first-time/README.md

-# test for the first time with error
+# test for the first time